 The penis of a tiger is consumed in restaurants in many parts of Southeast Asia.
 Considered a valuable delicacy, tiger penis can be served in a soup, ground in wine or soaked in rice.
 Cambodians believe the dish has therapeutic properties; however, modern science does not support this belief.
 Additionally, the demand for tiger parts worsens the endangered status of the animal, creating a market for poachers.

-* The information contained in this post is for information purposes only and does not form an endorsement by Velvet Escape of the hunting and/or consumption of endangered species.
+* The information contained in this post is for information purposes only and does not in any way form an endorsement by Velvet Escape of the hunting and/or consumption of endangered species.